zkmkarlsruhe/ofxTensorFlow2/README.md

 ./scripts/download_tensorflow.sh
 ```

+_As of summer 2024, the default download version will stay 2.8.0 as there are builds for all platforms. **It is recommended to use a newer version of libtensorflow if is available or build from source.** Check the [TensorFlow2 C library](https://www.tensorflow.org/install/lang_c) page for the current release version._

 By default, the script will try to auto-detect the system architecture.
 For example, on an Apple Silicon macOS system, the script will download builds for "arm64" while an Intel machine will use "x86_64".

 When opting for GPU support set the `TYPE` script variable: